ms1963/SleepyPico/README.md

 ## Warning
 The current official SDKs for the Raspberry Pi Pico seem to work incorrectly.
-For example, the Pico freezes after a couple of minutes when using sleep modes.
+For example, the Pico freezes after a csome time when using sleep modes.
 UART output is not visible after sleeping.
+This might also be due to missing documentation of the sleep modes, e.g., what needs to be done to recover from sleep.

 ## How to build the app